Zeppelin: Bombing campaign against Britain

 At the beginning of the conflict, the German command had high hopes for the airships, which were considerably more capable than contemporary light fixed-wing machines: they were almost as fast, could carry multiple machine guns, and had enormously greater bomb-load range and endurance.
 Contrary to expectation, it was not easy to ignite the hydrogen using standard bullets and shrapnel.
 The Allies only started to exploit the Zeppelin's great vulnerability to fire when a combination of Pomeroy and Brock explosive ammunition with Buckingham incendiary ammunition was used in fighter aircraft machine guns during 1916.
+This led to more than a dozen Zeppelins being shot down over the United Kingdom.

 The British had been concerned over the threat posed by Zeppelins since 1909, and attacked the Zeppelin bases early in the war.
 LZ 25 was destroyed in its hangar at Düsseldorf on 8 October 1914 by bombs dropped by Flt Lt Reginald Marix, RNAS, and the sheds at Cologne, while the Zeppelin works in Friedrichshafen were also attacked.
 These raids were followed by the Cuxhaven Raid on Christmas Day 1914, one of the first operations carried out by ship-launched aeroplanes.

 Airship raids on Great Britain were approved by the Kaiser on 7 January 1915, although he excluded London as a target and further demanded that no attacks be made on historic buildings.
 The raids were intended to target only military sites on the east coast and around the Thames estuary, but bombing accuracy was poor owing to the height at which the airships flew, and navigation was problematic.
 The airships relied largely on dead reckoning, supplemented by a radio direction-finding system of limited accuracy.
 After blackouts became widespread, many bombs fell at random on uninhabited countryside.